 I completed the Tech to Teaching program at Georgia Tech in Spring of 2022.
 In addition, I have a certification with distinction from CIRTL Network in An Introduction to Evidence-Based Undergraduate STEM Teaching.

 In Fall 2024, I taught MATH 1550 and MATH 1711 in the First Year Study Abroad Oxford Program (FYSA@Oxford).
-Here is an Instagram post of all of the Fall 2024 students and myself at a live performance of Hamlet held in the Oxford Castle and Prison.
-I will be returning in Fall 2025 to teach the same two courses.
+Here is an Instagram post of our group at a performance of Hamlet held in the Oxford Castle and Prison.
+In Fall 2025, I will be the instructor for MATH 1550 and MATH 1711.
 Interested rising Freshman should apply here.
-My ability to be an instructor for the FYSA@Oxford program is due largely to the efforts of Liz Reese, Klara Grodzinsky, and Mike Wolf.
+My ability to be an instructor for the FYSA@Oxford program is due largely to the efforts of Liz Reese, Klara Grodzinsky, Mike Wolf, and Kalila Lehmann.

-In 2024, GT flew our group to Dublin, Ireland to watch the Jackets defeat FSU in the 2024 Aer Lingus College Football Classic at Aviva Stadium.
-All ~50 of us held the Irish and American Flags on the field during the national anthems.
-We snapped a photo with Mayor Andre Dickens, who we happened to spot outside of where we were rooming at Trinity College.
+In 2024, the FYSA@Oxford group flew to Dublin, Ireland to watch the Jackets defeat FSU in the 2024 Aer Lingus College Football Classic at Aviva Stadium.
+There, we held the Irish and American Flags on the field during the national anthems and later, we snapped a photo with Mayor Andre Dickens outside of Trinity College.

 I was a teaching assistant for the following courses: